vwmaus/global-mining-deforestation-footprint-analysis/README.md

-# science-reports-mining-and-global-forest-loss
+# Science reports: mining and global forest cover loss

-This repository contains the code to quantify global fores loss due to mining
+This repository contains the code to quantify global fores loss due to mining.